Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 ```

 --> **Note: TOML file size is limited to 10MB.

+--> **Note: Only TOML file with restricted privileges can be read.
+Any privileges for group or others cannot be set (the maximum valid privilege is `700`).
+You can set the expected privileges like `chmod 0600 ~/.snowflake/config`.
+This is checked only on non-Windows platforms.
+If you are using the provider on Windows, please make sure that your configuration file has not too permissive privileges.

 Not all fields must be configured in one source; users can choose which fields are configured in which source.
 Provider uses an established hierarchy of sources.
 The current behavior is that for each field: